Written by Naman Sonpar grade 7 student.

 Secondly, everyone knows that the small and independent businesses have been one of the hardest-hit groups during the lockdown.
 In south London, independent traders are been given a lifeline through online raffles, organised by two community groups.
 The way this works is that local businesses offer their goods and services in terms of prizes in the raffle and the ticket sales cover the costs of these prizes.
 The low-price points of the raffle ticket, which is as low as one pound (94 rupees) allow the residence to support businesses to whatever extent they prefer.
 And by doing this they have managed to raise thousands of pounds for local shops saloons and pubs.

 Thirdly, the government of India has given a solar sector in India a huge boost.
 This announcement of funding will enable two million farmers to invest in irrigation pumps powered by solar photovoltaic raise.
 Since this will be connected to a grid, it will also allow farmers to sell clean electricity when not in use, thereby providing additional revenue.
 Also, these pumps will be replacing diesel-powered versions which we all know are a great harm to the environment.
-This provides farmers an extra source of income along with a reliable water supply, keeping in control the greenhouse gas discharge of something, especially gas or radiation.
+This provides farmers an extra source of income along with a reliable water supply, keeping in control the greenhouse gas emissions.

 Hats off to all the governments for carrying out this well-maintained lockdown.
 And hats off to all the responsible citizens of the world for following the rules, it is all done to keep you safe.
 Do not forget to brush your mental health with some positivity.
 Well, I am going to go wash my hands now, so should all of you!